hickmanw/jupyterhub/docs/source/getting-started/spawners-basics.md

 c.Spawner.args = ['--NotebookApp.default_url=/notebooks/Welcome.ipynb']
 ```

-Since the single-user server extends the notebook server application,
+Because the single-user server extends either the notebook server application or
-it still loads configuration from the `jupyter_notebook_config.py` config file.
+jupyter server application, it still loads configuration from the corresponding
+`jupyter_notebook_config.py` config file or `jupyter_server_config.py`
+config file.
 Each user may have one of these files in `$HOME/.jupyter/`.
 Jupyter also supports loading system-wide config files from `/etc/jupyter/`,
 which is the place to put configuration that you want to affect all of your users.